clumpytuna/data-structures-and-algorithms-I-2021/code-review.md

  3. Fix the remarks and **send the fixed solution again to the contest**.
 If the solution is not sent to the contest, it will not be checked.
  4. Send the **link to the successfully passed solution** in a reply email.

 **N.B.** As you progress through the code-review, new remarks may appear (if the code has a significant number of flaws, then the reviewer may limit himself to an incomplete list of comments).
-The number of iterations and the time during which you can correct the solution is limited and defined in the [results table].
+The number of iterations and the time during which you can correct the solution is limited.
 On average, one iteration will take about 5 days.

 ## Assessment